dosasm/masm-tasm/README.md

 | -------------------------------------- | -------------------------------------------------------------------------------- |
 | ![Open in Dosbox](pics/opendosbox.gif) | [![pacman](pics/demo_pacman.gif)](https://github.com/dpisdaniel/assembly-pacman) |

-- Command "`Open Emulator`": Your file will be copied as `D:\T.ASM` in DOSBox.
-(The extension will copy your file to work space and mount this space to DOSbox disk `D:`)
+- Editor Command "`Open Emulator`":Open emulator at your file's folder.
+If your file's path is not readable for DOS emulator, your file will be copied as `T.ASM` in DOS emulator.
+(For DOSBox, copy your file to work space folder and mount this folder to DOSBox disk `D:`)
-- Command "`Doxbox here`": The extension will mount your active editor file's folder directly to dosbox's disk `E:`.
+- Command "`Doxbox here`": The extension will Open DOSBox and mount your active editor file's folder directly to DOSBox 's disk `D:` with no path-checking.
 - some ASM commands you may need: [ASM_commands](https://github.com/xsro/masm-tasm/wiki/ASM_commands).
 - Some interesting assembly codes you may need: [DOSBox ASM codes](https://github.com/xsro/masm-tasm/wiki/dosbox)